 Acne occurs when the pores become plugged.
-Blackheads, whiteheads, pimples, and deeper lumps (cysts or nodules), occur on the face, neck, chest, back, shoulders, and even the upper arms.
+Blackheads, whiteheads, pimples, and deeper lumps (cysts or nodules) occur on the face, neck, chest, back, shoulders, and even the upper arms.
 Acne is experienced by both teenagers and adults all the way through their 40’s.
 Untreated acne can leave scars, which can be treated by Dr. Pilest.
-Although acne can be upsetting and disfiguring, break outs can also lead to serious and permanent scarring.
+Although acne can be upsetting and disfiguring, breakouts can also lead to serious and lifelong scarring.

 Hormones found in both males and females rise during adolescence (puberty) and stimulate and enlarge the oil (sebaceous) glands of the skin.
 These glands are found in the face, upper back, and chest.
 Rarely, acne can be due to a hormonal imbalance.

 The oil glands are connected to a hair-containing canal called a follicle.
 The sebaceous glands make an oily substance called sebum, which reaches the skin surface by emptying through the skin surface opening of the follicle.
 The hair follicle opening is sometimes called the pore.
 The oil (sebum) causes the cells from the follicular lining to shed more rapidly and stick together, forming a plug at the hair follicle opening.
 Bacteria grow and stimulate inflammation, which causes the wall of the follicle to break.
 The bacteria spill into the skin causing redness, swelling, and pus.